EricZinda/InductorHtn/gettingstarted.md

 To make it easy to prototype or try out the engine, by default the build system builds an interactive mode application called indhtn.
 The next section describes how to use it.

 ## Using Interactive Mode
 The easiest way to use interactive mode is to create a single file with a `.htn` extension and pass it on the command line.
 You can write down the facts that will be input to the engine, the HTN Axioms, Methods, and Operators that are your HTN logic and run it interactively.

+## An Example
-Let's imagine a simple tile-based game akin to Chess that has a simple set of rules:
+Let's take the [Exospecies](www.exospecies.com) game and boil it down to be simple enough for an example.
+We'll design an AI for a simple tile-based game akin to Chess that has a simple set of rules:

 - The game "map" consists of tiles all connected in a square
 - The game consists of units, a tile can only hold one unit